xuyang-liu16/VidCom2/README.md

 We use the [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) toolkit to evaluate our models.
 👉 You can reproduce all of our ablation experiments by modifying the parameters of the [`vidcom2_compression`]([https://github.com/xuyang-liu16/GlobalCom2/blob/main/llava/model/vidcom2.py](https://github.com/xuyang-liu16/VidCom2/blob/98cf6b4b1688fc90b1cc268db50aff7c4a6de941/llava/model/vidcom2.py#L4))function! .
 By default, the method in our paper is used, and the retention rate is 0.25.

-To evaluate llava onevision 7B, you can use:
+To evaluate LLaVA-OneVision-7B, you can use:
 ```
 accelerate launch --num_processes=8 \
 -m lmms_eval \